tecoholic/docs-oxd-3.0.1/sources/libraries/php/index.md

 # oxd Php

 The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Php app to an OpenID Connect Provider (OP) for login.
-Using oxd, you can securely send users to any standard OP for login, including Google and the [free open source Gluu Server](http://gluu.org/gluu-server).
+Using oxd you can securely send users to any standard OP for login, including Google and the [free open source Gluu Server](http://gluu.org/gluu-server).

 ## Installation